fellyph/gemini-nodejs/docs/5-function-calling.md

 *   **Retrieval-Augmented Generation (RAG):** RAG focuses on augmenting the LLM's *knowledge* by retrieving information from external documents.
 Function calling focuses on enabling the LLM to *perform actions* and interact with external systems.
 While RAG enhances knowledge, function calling enhances *actionability*.
 *   **Prompt Engineering:** Prompt engineering is about crafting effective prompts to guide the LLM's text generation.
 Function calling is a more fundamental capability that allows LLMs to go beyond text generation and interact with the real world.

-### Conclusion

-Function calling is a game-changing advancement in the field of Large Language Models.
-By enabling LLMs to interact with external functions and APIs, it transforms them from purely text-based models into powerful tools for real-world applications.
-As function calling technology matures, we can expect to see even more innovative and impactful uses emerge, further blurring the lines between AI and everyday tasks.

-This markdown file provides a basic introduction to function calling.
-For deeper understanding, further exploration of specific LLM platforms and function calling implementations is recommended.